 UPC’s After Workout Power Meal

 It’s been quite some time since I’ve put up an after-workout meal for you.
 I guess, to be fair, it’s been a while since I had one that was as good-looking, or as good tasting, as this one.
-Well, that’s not entirely true… The Shredded Sweet Potato Salad I posted over the weekend was an after-workout meal.
+Well, that’s not entirely true… The Shredded Sweet Potato Salad I posted over the weekend was an after-workout meal and if you want to drop that last stubborn body fat, then I would highly recommend you read the PhenQ review and try to consume my Shredded Sweet Potato Salad recipe for best results.
 I just forgot to tell you.
 Perhaps it was in my haste to share the delicious goodness of baked sweet potatoes!
 Well, fortunately, or perhaps not so fortunately, today’s meal was even more delicious (in its own way – I have a special place in my heart for slab bacon) and I am actually remembering to tell you that it’s a post-workout meal!